How to be an entrepreneur

 There’s no such thing as the perfect time to start.

 The best entrepreneurs start small.
-They build a minimum viable product—a scrappy little first version of their idea—to see if it works.
+They build a minimum viable product, a little first version of their idea, to see if it works.
 It doesn’t have to be pretty or polished; it just has to work well enough to get feedback.

 None of these companies tried to do everything they do now at first.
 They started with one thing, did it well, and grew from there.